What does Ngikalikarra mean ?

 - We are not activists despite what others may label us, preferring to be known as 'actionists';

-- Our project funding is often pro bono, no budget or low budget from ethical philanthropic sources;
+- Our project funding is often pro bono (work undertaken with no charge), low or no budget from ethical philanthropic sources;

-- Our Kalara 'reveal: make seen' methodology brings all data back to community always;
+- Our Kalara 'reveal: make seen' working methodology brings all data back to community, always;

 We are constantly evaluating our methodological approach as film makers, photographers and researchers guided by the seminal works of others including: